Chapelle du Rosaire de Vence: Virgin and Child

 On the side wall there are abstract images of flowers and an image of the Madonna and Child, all created in black outlines on the white tiles.
 Rather than clasping the child to herself, as she is usually depicted, Matisse chose to show Mary offering her son to the world.

 Stations of the cross

-On the back wall of the chapel are the traditional 14 stations of the cross.
+On the back wall of the chapel there are traditional 14 stations of the cross.
 Although the 14 stations are usually depicted individually, Matisse incorporated all of them on one wall in one cohesive composition.
 The series begins at the bottom left as Jesus is brought before Pilate and condemned.
 The stations follow Jesus' progress carrying the cross.
 At the top in the center are the three most powerful images – The Raising of the Cross with Jesus' body nailed to it, the actual Crucifixion, and then Taking the Body of Jesus Down.
 The center panel has a straight vertical and horizontal composition, while the two surrounding stations have strong diagonal lines leading to the head of Jesus on the cross.
 The French artist Jean Vincent de Crozals served Matisse as model for the Christ.